 Is black hat SEO a type of SEO?

-Black hat SEO is just a term that is used to describe any actions taken to trick search engine algorithms.
+Some people consider ‘black hat SEO’ a type of SEO that creates confusion for beginners.
+Black hat SEO is a term used to describe any actions taken to trick search engine algorithms outside Google guidelines.